jeremiahharsojo/SpotifyWrappedAnalysis/README.md

 However, it's interesting to see what they have on you (they had my phone number from 5+ years ago).

 Please read the .sql and.py source code if you're interested in how it works.

+Also, the extended data download spotify has that includes all your listening data won't work with this source code.
+I might fix this when I revisit this in the future.